Creating New Plugins¶

 PSI4 plugins can also be created using Conda for both PSI4

 binary and development environment.
-On Linux, one can use the
+On Linux (or Ubuntu shell on Windows), one can use the

 compiler installed alongside